t1gu1/nvchad/README.md

 <img width="997" alt="image" src="https://github.com/t1gu1/nvchad/assets/12479055/201dfb98-4b2f-4a4b-af47-6b11c2283007">

 ## Navigate Blazingly fast with Harpoon 2 (Added)

+A special ajustement, is harpoon will change based on the branch of your project!
+So each branch got a different shortcuts for your new feature implementation.

 - `<leader>a` Add file in Harpoon
 - `<leader>E` Show Harpoon explorer (This is a CAP E)